DavidPalricas/EchoesFromBelow/README.md

 * Eva Aguiar: 2D Artist and Animator
 * Hugo Tavares: Story Teller and Programmer
 * Pedro Soares 2D: Artist and Sound Designer

+## Note
+If you play the aplha version of our game you may notice that our prototype name was Les Catacombes